ezrantn/ezranatanael/posts/how-i-passed-the-google-cloud-exam-in-60-minutes-thanks-to-parkinson-law.md

 **"Work expands so as to fill the time available for its completion."**

 It’s a brilliant explanation for why we can spend a whole week on a task that could just as easily be done in a day.
 The sheer amount of time I had allocated - two entire months - made the task of studying seem monumental and, therefore, easy to postpone.
 The work of "getting certified" had expanded to fill its two-month container, and my motivation languished.
 The deadline wasn't pushing me, so I wasn't moving.
 Days bled into weeks, and my study plan remained a noble intention rather than a daily practice.
+This [research](https://www.researchgate.net/publication/359442232_Parkinsons-Law) explains Parkinson's Law in more detail.

 ## The One-Hour Sprint